Previous dayApril 11, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 18:51 UTC on April 11, 2026, a magnitude 4.4 tremor occurred 193 km SSW of Merizo Village, Guam.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 11.786°, 143.718°.
+The USGS recorded this magnitude 4.4 earthquake 193 km SSW of Merizo Village, Guam at 18:51 UTC on April 11, 2026.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+The epicenter is at 11.786°, 143.718°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11